alukach/ZipStream/README.md

 {
     "files": [
         {
-            "src": "[protocol and location of file (depending on backend), such as S3 Bucket]", "dst": "[optional, desired path of file when in bundle, defaults to 'path' value ]" }
+            "src": "[protocol and filestore-backend-related location of file]", "dst": "[optional, desired path of file when in bundle, defaults to path of `src` value]" }
     ]
 }